Eternity (2025 film): Production

 Pat Cunnane's script for Eternity was voted onto The Black List of most-liked unproduced screenplays in 2022.
 In March 2024, David Freyne was hired to direct the film for A24 with Elizabeth Olsen, Miles Teller and Callum Turner signed in to star.
+Olsen and Teller were also involved in the film as executive producers.
 In late May, Da'Vine Joy Randolph joined the cast.
 In June, John Early and Olga Merediz joined the cast.
 David Fleming composed the score.

 Principal photography began on May 24, 2024, in Vancouver, and production wrapped on July 5.

 Release

-Eternity premiered at the Toronto International Film Festival on September 7, 2025, and is set for a nationwide theatrical release in the United States on November 26, 2025.
+Eternity premiered at the Toronto International Film Festival on September 7, 2025, and was for a nationwide theatrically released in the United States on November 26, 2025.
 It closed the 61st Chicago International Film Festival on October 26, 2025.

-It was screened in the Icon section of the 2025 Stockholm International Film Festival on 9 November 2025.
+It was screened in the Icon section of the Stockholm International Film Festival on November 9, 2025.

 Reception

-On the review aggregator website Rotten Tomatoes, 83% of 42 critics' reviews are positive.
-On Metacritic, which uses a weighted average, the film holds a score of 65/100 based on 15 critics, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, 76% of 194 critics' reviews are positive, with an average rating of 6.8/10.
+The website's consensus reads: "Marrying a clever spin on the afterlife with an infectious sweet streak, Eternity is a spiritual successor to classic romantic screwball comedies that's worthy of their company."
+On Metacritic, which uses a weighted average, the film holds a score of 58/100 based on 36 critics, indicating "mixed or average" reviews.
+Audiences surveyed by PostTrak gave the film an 84% overall positive score, with 54% saying they would "definitely recommend" it.

 Pete Hammond of Deadline praised the film's "bright and fun production design" and "sparkling colorful cinematography", but felt it could use "a little tightening", writing that the middle section "feels like an eternity."